Shakeel-Ahmed/Auction-App/README.md

 # Auction Demo App Introduction
+Backend service app link https://github.com/Shakeel-Ahmed/Auction-App-Backend

 ## My Take:

-- The decision to utilize React JS with TypeScript for the frontend was a strategic one, driven by the assessment requirements and the need for a modern, robust framework.
+- The decision to utilize React JS with TypeScript for the frontend was a strategic one, driven by the requirements and the need for a modern, robust framework.
 - I chose Laravel 10 for the auction app backend because of its extensive feature set.
 Additionally, using multiple languages to collaborate within a single app is enjoyable for me.
 - While the application's UI may appear minimalistic, our primary objective was to deliver robust functionality and a seamless user experience.